2020–21 Golden State Warriors season: Preseason

 The Warriors entered the season with a chance to come back into championship contention after missing the playoffs for the first time since 2012.
 With the COVID-19 pandemic forcing the 2019–20 NBA season to be temporarily suspended, the Warriors had not played a game since March 2020.

 On November 17, 2020, the NBA announced the 2020–21 season would begin on December 22, 2020.

 The Warriors started the season with a healthy Stephen Curry, as he previously injured his second metacarpal bone in his left finger against the Phoenix Suns at Chase Center on October 30, 2019, causing him to miss 60 of the 65 games available and playing in 5 of those respective games.
 The Warriors also expect to have a healthy Kevon Looney, who was struggling with neuropathy for most of the season, as he only played 20 games.
 Klay Thompson was also expected to be healthy this season, but on November 19, 2020, it was announced that he would miss the entire season due to injuring his right Achilles tendon.
-Thompson hasn't played in an NBA game since Game 6 of the 2019 NBA Finals.
-After sitting out for two consecutive seasons, he would finally make his return on January 9, 2022 against the Cleveland Cavaliers, where he recorded 17 points and 3 rebounds in a 96–82 win.
+Thompson hadn't played in an NBA game since Game 6 of the 2019 NBA Finals.
+After sitting out for two consecutive seasons, he finally made his return on January 9, 2022, against the Cleveland Cavaliers, recording 17 points and 3 rebounds in a 96–82 win.

 As a result of being the worst team in the league, the Warriors were in the NBA draft lottery and they received the second overall selection.
 With that selection, the Warriors drafted Memphis center James Wiseman.
 They also selected point guard Nico Mannion with the 48th pick and shooting guard Justinian Jessup with the 51st pick.

 Draft

-Before the start of the 2020 NBA draft period, the Warriors' selection was held stuck as the #1 selection of the draft with their record being the worst of all NBA teams the prior season at 15–50 before the NBA suspended their season on March 12, 2020 and cancelled the rest of Golden State's season by June 5.
+Before the start of the 2020 NBA draft period, the Warriors' selection was held stuck as the #1 selection of the draft with their record being the worst of all NBA teams the prior season at 15–50 before the NBA suspended their season on March 12, 2020, and cancelled the rest of Golden State's season by June 5.
 As a result, they held the best odds to stay at #1 alongside the Minnesota Timberwolves and Cleveland Cavaliers for the 2020 draft, though also holding the highest odds to fall as low as the #5 pick with 47.9% odds of dropping there.
 The Warriors ended the 2020 NBA draft lottery with the #2 selection, dropping down one spot with the Timberwolves moving up to the #1 position.
 In addition to their first-round pick, the Warriors also gained two second-round picks from previous trades involving the Dallas Mavericks.